warrenalphonso/warrenalphonso.github.io/_drafts/learning.md

 A downside of a mnemonic essay is that there's less emphasis on emotion, unlike in videos like the ones by 3Blue1Brown.
 In those videos, you can empathize with the author's love for the beauty of math.
 Emotion is critical in maintaining interest in a subject and it's something we should try to incorporate.
 Try to focus on the bigger picture, urgency, and beauty of anything I write a mnemonic essay on.

 To discover new tools for thought, you need to keep attacking the basics and returning to fundamentals.
 Think about how other revolutionary tools for thought were invented.
 The computer was invented after Turing and Church were exploring extremeley basic questions and even then they arrived at the concept for a computer after years of work.
 We also can't just improve some existing medium into a new medium of thought: imagine someone before the invention of language trying to come up with the concept of a verb... it's simply not possible.
 Again, a new medium of thought won't be expressable at all - not in writing, speech, or even our current ways of thinking.

+### Augmenting Long-Term Memory by Michael Nielsen

+#### Using Anki to Remember Almost Anything

+To decide what goes into Anki:
+1. If a fact seems worth 10 minutes of my time (that's the average total review time per card), then it goes into Anki.
+2. Superceding the first, if a fact seems striking, it goes into Anki.
+(This is because most of the important things we know are things wer're not sure are going to be important.)

+It's tempting to use Anki to stockpile knowledge but it only really works if you're learning something you're emotionally invested in, maybe towards a creative project.
+Otherwise, the questions turn out cold and lifeless and hard to connect to other things you know.

+To really grok a field, you need to deeply engage with key papers.
+Instead of just getting key facts, this will help you understand the standards and norms of the field and how to put techniques together.
+You get to understand what makes a breakthrough a breakthrough.
+Anki works great for this.
+For QC, I can Ankifiy Mike and Ike and then go toward papers or other subfields.
+But grokking Mike and Ike is a prereq to appreciating the other stuff.
+This is what Mortimer Adler calls syntopic reading.

+Be confident that you'll remember what you're reading as long as you're diligent with Anki.

+#### More Patterns of Anki Use

+Practicing making all your questions atomic has the added benefit of crystallizing the distinct things you've learned.

+The higher level of Anki occurs when you are able to use it as a mechanism for understanding instead of just memorizing: break things up into atomic facts, then build rich hierarchies of interconnections.

+95% of Anki's value comes from 5% of its features.
+Don't give up because you can't figure out how everything works.
+This is programmer's efficiency disease.

+Remembering something declaratively and knowing when to use that thing procedurally are two different things.
+Thus, reviewing Anki cards isn't enough.
+You need to carry out the process you're trying to learn (using Anki to learn Unix for example).
+You need to solve real problems.
+This is easy for something you're already using heavily, but there's room to make it better and integrate more procedural learning into SRS.

+It's best to Ankify things in real time while reading or learning.

+What you Ankify is not a trivial choice: Ankify things that serve your long-term goals.

+Avoid yes/no questions.

+#### Personal Memory Systems More Broadly

+In QC especially, memory is a bottle-neck to cognition.
+People think they're stuck on hard, esoteric concepts but are really not truly understanding basic notation or terminology.
+I should be especially mindful of this.

+### Spaced Repetition for Efficient Learning by Gwern

+The testing effect is the observation that testing someone's memory will strengthen it.
+It is well-established in psychology.

+The most common mistakes with SRS are: 1. formulating poor questions and answers, and 2. assuming they will help you learn, as opposed to maintain and preserve what you already learned.
+There's evidence {% annotate Son, Lisa. <a href="http://www.columbia.edu/cu/psychology/metcalfe/PDFs/Son2010.pdf">"Metacognitive Control and the Spacing Effect."</a> 2010. %} that people naturally choose to cram/mass study when they don't yet know the material.

+The hardest part is persisting until the benefits are clear.
+The second hardest part is deciding what's valuable enough to add in.

+Add in words from A Word A Day, personal information like birthdays, memorable quotes, etc. This little diversity will keep daily review interesting.

+On average, Gwern adds 3-20 questions a day when learning a new topic.
+Reviewing 90-100 items a day takes abobut 20 minutes.

+Something that is underappreciated is our recognition memory which applies to things like *recognizing* images or text or music.
+Standing{% annotate Standing, Lionel. <a href="https://www.gwern.net/docs/spacedrepetition/1973-standing.pdf">"Learning 10000 pictures."</a> 1973. %} showed participants 10,000 images over 5 days with 5 seconds per photo.
+He discovered the participants had an 83% success rate in identifying whether or not they saw a photo.

+Register whenever is most convenient.
+If you want to go further, review before bed.
+Long-term memory consolidation seems to be releated to sleep.{% annotate In Gwern's article, find Stahl article excerpts and read the article including the annotations within.
+Also, Philips 2013. %}

+### How Flashcards Fail by Bill Powell

+Spaced repetition is uneven - some days you only have a few reviews and others you'll have hundreds.
+This can be extremely demoralizing.
+Even if you're excited about every card in your deck, this is hard to do because of the variance in amount of time it takes up.
+One way to solve this is to add fewer cards and keep only those that are necessary.
+Another solution is to limit the number of new cards you see a day to like 10 or 20.
+That means you never get lumps of new information from the day before.

+The more boring a card is, the more likely you'll get it wrong, the more likely you'll see it often, the more likely you'll hate SRS.
+Anki labels a card as a "leech" and then deletes it after you miss it a bunch of times but this can take a while.
+One way to avoid this is to think carefully about every card you add and make sure it's something you're actually excited to learn about.

+Atomized knowledge can be boring especially when it's randomized so you're dealing with random facts rather than the atomic pieces of a larger idea in the correct sequence.